Saitama Prefecture [埼玉県]

 There are many mountains as much as 1,000 to 2,000 meters high.

 In the center of the area, there is Chichibu city, then the area is often called "Chichibu region".

-The prefectural capital is Saitama city located at the southeast part.
+The prefectural capital is Saitama city located in the southeast part.

-This city has been merged with 4 cities in 2001 and 2005, then it has a population of 1.2 million people.
+But it has a population of over 1.2 million people.